 Strategies that promote literacy through social studies include helping students comprehend the meaning of words, symbols, pictures, diagrams, and maps in a variety of ways.
-Students will engage in many learning opportunities designed to challenge and enhance their communication in a variety of modes such as writing, debating, persuading, and explaining, and in a variety of mediums, such as the artistic and technological.
+It means engaging students in many learning opportunities which are designed to challenge and enhance their communication in a variety of modes such as writing, debating, persuading, and explaining, and in a variety of mediums, such as the artistic and technological.
 In the social studies classroom, all literacy strands are significant; reading, writing, speaking, listening, viewing and representing.